JonasEconomist/canonical-model/README.md

 # Canonical Data Model Elastic Search Mappings

-This codebase also contains some a script to create an index and mappings for an Elastic Search cluster, either running locally or on our [stage cluster](mt-content-search.s.aws.economist.com).
+This codebase also contains a script to create an index and mappings for an Elastic Search cluster, either running locally or on our [stage cluster](mt-content-search.s.aws.economist.com).

 * To install ES on OSX run ```brew install elasticsearch```.